-The British Geological Survey (BGS) information for the area indicates that the underlying sub-soil is sand and gravel of the Black Park Gravel Member.
+The British Geological Survey (BGS) information for the area indicates that the underlying sub-soil is : London clay - clay, silt and sand.

 Topsoil within the site appears to derive from the underlying subsoil.
 I saw no evidence of soil-stripping, trenching, or level-alteration in the recent past, nor did I observe any apparent compaction or drainage problems.